 Throughout Bill’s business career he has actively worked for nonprofits at the board level, beginning at 26 when he became the youngest trustee ever to serve as Chairman of the Board of Trustees for the Vermont Arts Council–– a post he repeated at 41.
 At 30, he joined the Board of the Vermont Symphony Orchestra, and in 1984, he became Chairman of the Vermont Folklife Center.
 Bill has also chaired the Boards of Fletcher Allen Health Care, Vermont Public Radio, the Vermont Statehood Bicentennial Commission, The Vermont Board of Libraries, and the Vermont Business Roundtable where he also served on its Telecommunications & Information Technology Task Force.
 He has been a member of and spoken at The Direct Marketing Association, the American Video Duplication Association, which he co-founded, and Book Expo.
 In addition, he has advised many non-profit and educational organizations on a variety of cultural and technical projects including the Governor’s Telecommunications Task Force, Vermont Public Radio, and the National Endowment for the Arts.
 He has taught courses at the University of Vermont in music, technology and business.
 He chaired the VT Legislature’s Blue Ribbon Tax Structure Commission and served on the Process Team for the Farm to Plate Strategic Planning Process.

 Meet Our Advisors

 The strength of the Peer to Peer Collaborative program truly comes from our talented pool of Peer Advisors.
-We are fortunate to have a select group of Peer Advisors who are all successful CEOs, CFOs and COOs with demonstrated entrepreneurial track records.
-In each Peer to Peer engagement, they - bring their successes, lessons learned and wisdom to bear when working with a client team.
+We are fortunate to have been able to engage a talented group of Peer Advisors who are all successful CEOs, CFOs and COOs with demonstrated entrepreneurial track records.
+In each Peer to Peer engagement, they bring their successes, lessons learned and wisdom to bear when working with a client team.
 Learn more about their talents below.

 Bob Barton is the CEO of Catalyst Financial Group, Inc. and for over 28 years he has focused his attention on financing renewable energy (solar, wind, hydro, co-generation), recycling, pollution prevention and energy and water efficiency projects.
 Read More